How to Install Fail2Ban on Ubuntu 26.04, 24.04 and 22.04

 This immediately halts Fail2Ban and unregisters it from systemd’s boot targets.

-Remove the software and its system-wide configuration files:
+Remove the software and its package-owned system configuration files:

 sudo apt remove --purge fail2ban